mmistakes/minimal-mistakes/_posts/2019-06-16-make-a-great-product-out-of-your-product-proposal.md

 The **Design and user insights** comes next and gives the reader reassurance that you understand the pain points you are solving to create a great User Experience (UX) that will drive desired benefits (revenue increase, cost decrease, risk mitigation or compliance).
 The section is in the middle of the framework for a reason - it should be the heart of the document, written with the most passion.

 The **Understanding of implementation challenges** is a necessary section only in so far that you do not yet have complete trust from your sponsor in your ability to deliver good software products, or that there is uncertainty on what's possible to achieve (e.g., you can't do good data science if you don't have data).
-In many cases it's less about you, and it's a more about the sponsor.
+In many cases it's less about you, and it's more about the sponsor.
 For instance, you may have a sponsor who has never built products before, or has prior bitter experiences  (common for both VCs and large Enterprise alike).
 If at the end of a discussion, your sponsor seems overly focussed on implementation details (e.g., "will you use Apache Kafka?"), then expect that you need to invest more time in detailing the (anticipated) approach up-front.
 Regardless of the reasons, it's an important section.

 The **Costs estimates** are one of the most critical section to get to a "yes", despite its placement (second to last) in the framework.
 Note that it's better to be upfront and transparent about costs, because it enables the sponsor/investors to do sanity checks on your ability to deliver.
 If your costs are too low, chances are you are under-estimating the work involved.
 If your costs are too high, chances are that you are trying to build too much too quickly, or you are just paying people too much.